-Day 3 – Welcome to Auckland, New Zealand
+Day 1 – Welcome to Auckland, New Zealand

 On arrival into Auckland, you will be met and transferred to your accommodation, or if you choose the rental car option, you will pick up your vehicle and self-drive to your hotel.

 Depart Auckland early this morning on board the Great Sights motor coach for your ride south to Hamilton.
-Travel through the rich Waikato area, famous for its dairy farms, kiwi fruit orchards, thoroughbred horses.....and the Waitomo Caves!
-You will enter subterranean limestone caverns to view the Glow Worm Grotto; surely one of the wonders of the world.
-Then continue over the bush clad Mamaku Ranges to Rotorua.
+Travel through the rich Waikato area, famous for its dairy farms, kiwi fruit orchards, thoroughbred horses and the Waitomo Caves!
+You will enter subterranean limestone caverns to view the Glow Worm Grotto.
+Surely one of the wonders of the world.
+Then, you'll continue over the bush-clad Mamaku Ranges to Rotorua.
 A picnic lunch served on board the coach is included, with arrival to Rotorua 1.30-2pm in the afternoon.
 Please note that hotel pick ups and drop offs may be provided by a third-party operator.

 Novotel Rotorua Lakeside (L, D)